-Based on the knowledge neuron view of the FFN layer weights in pre-trained LLMs, various gradient-based methods are proposed to locate and edit the pre-trained LLMs.
-Generally, they perform editing in a top-down manner, utilizing the supervision signal provided by the correct answer $y^*$.
-As an exemplar work, \textbf{KD}~\cite{dai2022knowledge} proposes to change each weight $w^{(l)}_{i}$ (i.e., the $i$-th weight in the $l$-th layer of FFN) from 0 to the pre-trained value $\hat{w}^{(l)}_{i}$.
-Then it calculates the cumulative change in the probability of predicting the output $y^{*}$ with input $x$, where the weights with a high cumulative probability are considered relevant for knowledge regarding $y^{*}$.
-In contrast to locating and editing an individual weight ${w}^{(l)}_{i}$ in the FFN layer, \textbf{ROME}~\cite{meng2022locating} proposes to update a whole FFN layer to encode the new knowledge $y^{*}$.
-Specifically, they view the second layer weights $\textbf{W}_{2}$ in the FFN layer in Eq. (\ref{eq:geva}) as a linear associative memory~\cite{kohonen1972correlation,anderson1972simple} in the form of $\textbf{K}\textbf{W}_{2} = \textbf{V}$, where the keys $\textbf{K}$ and values $\textbf{V}$ associated with $\textbf{W}_{2}$ can be directly calculated with Moore-Penrose pseudoinverse.
+Based on the knowledge neuron view of the FFN layer weights in pre-trained LLMs, various {groundtruth-based} methods are proposed to locate and edit the pre-trained LLMs.
+Generally, they perform editing in a top-down manner, utilizing the supervision signal provided by the correct {groundtruth} $y^*$.
+As an exemplar work, \textbf{KD}~\cite{dai2022knowledge} proposes to change each weight $w^{(l)}_{i}$ (i.e., the $i$-th weight in the $l$-th layer of FFN) from 0 to the pre-trained value $\hat{w}^{(l)}_{i}$ and calculates the cumulative change in the probability of predicting the output $y^{*}$ with input $x$, where the weights with a high cumulative probability are considered relevant for knowledge regarding $y^{*}$. {DEPN \cite{wu2023depn} proposes a similar cumulative probability-based strategy to detect knowledge neurons that store privacy knowledge.} In contrast to locating and editing an individual weight ${w}^{(l)}_{i}$, \textbf{ROME}~\cite{meng2022locating} proposes to update an entire FFN layer to encode the new knowledge of $y^{*}$.
+Specifically, they view the second layer weights $\textbf{W}_{2}$ in the FFN layer in Eq. (\ref{eq:geva}) as a linear associative memory~\cite{kohonen1972correlation,anderson1972simple} in the form of $\textbf{K}\textbf{W}_{2} = \textbf{V}$, where the keys $\textbf{K}$ and values $\textbf{V}$ associated with $\textbf{W}_{2}$ can be directly calculated via pseudoinverse.
 With such a view of $\textbf{W}_{2}$ in the FFN layer, the optimization objective of updating it into $\hat{\textbf{W}}_{2}$ to encode new knowledge in the edit $e = (s,r,o\rightarrow o^{*})$ can be formulated as follows: